 "It means that he's still in the Human World."
 Lucy explained.
 "So I can't call him out of the Spirit Realm.
 Normally he should have felt me calling for him and returned back to his world, but he wasn't there the second time I called him either."

 "I have a bad feeling about this."
 Cana mumbled as she pushed her beer away.
 Suddenly she didn't feel like drinking anymore.

 Lucy nodded in agreement.
 "I'll force close his gate, then I'll be able to call him out."
 She raised the key once more.
 "Force Close Gate of the Lion!"

-The celestial mage stood there for a few seconds with a disgutled look on her face, then the key of the Lion slipped out of her hand and fell to the floor.
+The celestial mage stood there for a few seconds with a disgruntled look on her face, then the key of the Lion slipped out of her hand and fell to the floor with a heavy thud.